qasar/qasar.github.io/books.md

 <p>Jason Stearns</p>

 <p>If you have a strong identity or a strong sense that your moral position is the correct one, I would ask you who you would be if you were born in the Congo.
-Would you believe in the same God, or the same set of principles that you do now.
-This book details the history of the First and Second Congo Wars and all of the complex set of players and their motivations.
+Would you believe in the same God or the same set of principles that you do now.
+This book details the history of the First and Second Congo Wars and all of the huge number of participants and their complex motivations.
 There is a reason these wars are also known as Africa's World Wars.
 It reminds me of how important public institutions are.
 The Congo is the #1 country I would travel to if safety wasn’t a concern.</p>
 </div>
 <hr>